blackfennec-org/blackfennec/docs/source/type_system/selection_process.rst

 Conceptual Solution
 """""""""""""""""""
-Conceptually speaking - meaning that this does not necessarily reflect the implementation to closely - all registered types are asked to produce a score or a bidding_ on how good they can represent the data structure.
-From the result of this process we decide which type will be the officially best interpretation of the data structure.
+Conceptually speaking - meaning that this does not necessarily reflect the implementation - all registered types are asked to produce a score or a bidding_ on how good they can represent the data structure.
+From the result of this process we decide which type will officially be the best interpretation of the data structure.
+The simplest possible implementation of this process would implement the score as a boolean and select the only type that scores `true`.

 Glossary